rtortori/tetration-alfred/README.md

 ## Alfred usage
 ### Configuration steps
-- By default Alfred pulls the configuration from a file called *alfred_configuration.json*<br>
+1. By default Alfred pulls the configuration from a file called *alfred_configuration.json*<br>
 A sample configuration file has been provided: *sample_alfred_configuration.json*. <br>
-Rename it accordingly, edit and put your configuration data
+Rename it to alfred_configuration.json, edit and put your configuration data
 <br>

-- Rename the sample_broker.txt file and specify your target Kafka brokers.
+2. Rename the sample_broker.txt file and specify your target Kafka brokers.
 You can specify more than one Kafka broker though Tetration will send data to a single data taps
 <br>

-- Rename the sample_apic_data.json file and fill in with your APIC specific configuration
+3. Rename the sample_apic_data.json file and fill in with your APIC specific configuration
 <br>

-- Within tetration_alfred.py you can toggle debug mode on/off (default is*on*)<br>
+4. Within tetration_alfred.py you can toggle debug mode on/off (default is*on*)<br>

 ```
 debug_mode = True